 Clicking on a template will open it up for editing.
 For example.

-Notice how it looks like a project, but with a lot less features.
-This is because the templates only allows you to edit what can actually copy over to a new project.
+Notice how it looks like a project, but with a lot fewer features.
+This is because the templates only allow you to edit what can actually copy over to a new project.

 At a minimum, you will want to ensure all your templates have a full schedule.
 Where there are tasks with durations, and the assignments all have services with allocated hours.